 Tom is the receptionist for CCDC.
 Tom has been with CCDC since age 15 and graduated from the former CCDC Youth Program.
 Tom has a degree from PS 1 in Denver.
 Tom volunteered for many years before joining the staff as a paid employee.
 When not working at CCDC, Tom enjoys music, video games, spending time with his friends, and hanging out with his service dog Sam.

-Shannon was born in Wyoming, but began travelling the globe with her family at an early age.
+Shannon was born in Wyoming, but began traveling the globe with her family at an early age.
 Their travels took her to North Africa for 4 years and to South America for 2 years.
 During her tenure abroad, she trekked extensively throughout 24 countries, being captivated by each unique people, culture, and language.

 Shannon has 20+ years of Customer Service Management and Administration experience in the corporate world and recently graduated with honors in 2015 from CSU Global with a BS in Corporate Communications.
 She is also a single parent of two amazing kids and it’s her son and his multiple diagnoses which brought her to the disability community.